Transportation

 How are we doing?

-Colorado Springs commuters lost an average of 48 hours due to traffic in the last full year before the pandemic, which ranked 4th among the group of 6 peer cities.
-The loss of time, fuel and repairs due to congestion cost Colorado Springs commuters an average of $936 in 2019.
-Due to the much lower traffic volume in 2020, traffic congestion losses for Colorado Springs commuters dropped to 29 hours and $582.5
+Colorado Springs commuters lost an average of 53 hours in 2022, which ranked 5th of 6 peer cities.
+The loss of time, fuel and repairs due to congestion cost Colorado Springs commuters an average of $1,101 in 2022.5

 Traffic Safety